pallets-eco/flask-security/docs/features.rst

 Account Management
 -------------------
 Flask-Security includes support for managing user accounts.
-A combination of forms views, database models, and CLI provide application support for:
+A combination of forms, views, database models, and CLI provide application support for:

 Adding and Deleting Users